StaceyA132/community-health-resource-finder/README.md

 ## Editing data

 - Update or extend the seed data in `data/resources.ts`.
-- Each entry supports categories: mental-health, emergency-care, womens-health, pharmacy, dental, food, shelter.
+- Each entry supports categories: `mental-health`, `emergency-care`, `womens-health`, `pharmacy`, `dental`, `food`, `shelter`.
 - Zip-to-coordinate hints are in `zipCoordinates` for rough distance sorting and a 60-mile radius filter.

 ## iOS starter

-- A SwiftUI scaffold is in `ios/CommunityHealthFinder`.
+- A SwiftUI starter app lives in `ios/CommunityHealthFinder`.
-- Open the folder in Xcode, create a new SwiftUI App target, and replace the generated `App` and `ContentView` files with the ones provided here.
+- Open the folder in Xcode and use the provided `ResourceService` and views as a starting point.
-- The `ResourceService` reads the same shape as the web JSON response to keep feature parity.

-## Next steps
+## Notes

-- Swap the mock data file for a database-backed API.
-COMPLETED
-- Add geolocation permissions to auto-detect the user’s location.
-- Connect to real verification/curation workflows for submissions.
-# community-health-resource-finder
+- The API is at `/api/resources`.
+It defaults to `data/resources.ts` unless Supabase is configured.
+- Geolocation is optional; users can still search by ZIP code.